 When to Call Your Doctor: Key Indicators

-If you notice heavy bleeding, severe cramping, or passing tissue, don’t hesitate to call.
-Additionally, if you experience persistent or worsening abdominal pain, or if spotting is accompanied by dizziness or fainting, these are key indicators that require immediate medical attention.
+Call right away if you notice heavy bleeding, severe cramping, or passing tissue.
+Persistent or worsening abdominal pain is another reason to call, especially if spotting is accompanied by dizziness or fainting.
+These all require prompt medical attention.

-Elevated levels of anxiety or uncertainty can also prompt a call; your peace of mind is important.
-Early intervention can make a significant difference, so trust your instincts.
+Feeling anxious or unsure is also reason enough to reach out.
+Your peace of mind matters.
+Early attention can make a significant difference, so trust your instincts.

 What to Expect During Your Doctor’s Visit

-During your doctor’s visit, you’ll typically undergo a thorough assessment to guarantee both your health and that of your developing baby.
-Expect to discuss your symptoms and any concerns you may have.
+During your visit, your doctor will conduct a thorough assessment to check both your health and your baby’s.
+Expect to discuss your symptoms and any concerns you have.

 - A detailed medical history review, including previous pregnancies and spotting episodes.